On affine Lusztig varieties: Affine Springer fibers

 Let $\bar \CP_K$ be the reductive quotient of $\CP_K$, i.e., the quotient of $\CP_K$ by its pro-unipotent radical.
 The Dynkin diagram of $\bar \CP_K$ is $K$.
 The conjugation action of $\dot \t$ on $\CP_K$ induces a diagram automorphism on $\bar \CP_K$, which we denote by $\bar \t$.
 For any element $\g'$ in $\CP_K \dot \t$, we denote by $\bar \g'$ its image in the (not necessarily connected) reductive group $\bar \CP_K \rtimes \<\bar \t\>$.
 We consider the {\it regular locus}

 Since the set of regular elements in any (not necessarily connected) reductive group over $\kk$ is open, $Y^{\reg}_{K, \t}(\g)$ is open in $Y_{K, \t}(\g)$.
-By~\cite[\S 3, Proposition 1]{KL}, the affine Springer fibers associated with the compact-modulo-center regular semisimple elements are finite-dimensional.
+By~\cite[\S 3, Proposition 1]{KL}, the affine Springer fibers associated with the bounded-modulo-center regular semisimple elements are finite-dimensional.

 We now state the main result of this section.